Modernizing Python Development: My Switch to UV

 Modernizing Python Development: Linting and Formatting with Ruff

 Introduction What are Linters and Formatters Linters Formatters Why You Should Use Them What is Ruff?
-Getting Started with Ruff Installation steps Basic CLI Usage ruff check --output-format concise .\example.py ruff format .\example.py Configuration Rules Integrating Ruff into your workflow CLI IDE Pre-Commit GitHub Action Tips Conclusion Further Reading Introduction Python development is evolving—today, code quality and consistency are more important than ever.
-Strict is the new cool.
-Tools like Black have made opinionated formatting mainstream, and the need for readable, maintainable, and error-free code is greater than ever—especially as projects grow and AI-driven code/tools become more prevalent. ...
+Getting Started with Ruff Installation steps Basic CLI Usage ruff check --output-format concise .\example.py ruff format .\example.py Configuration Rules Integrating Ruff into your workflow CLI IDE Pre-Commit GitHub Actions Tips Conclusion Further Reading Introduction Python development is evolving—today, code quality and consistency are more important than ever.
+Strict is the new cool. ...

 July 18, 2025 · Jonathan B